 Transgenic plants, animals, and cell lines

 Stents and balloon angioplasty devices

-Todd has previous experience as a legal extern for Massachusetts Institute of Technology.
-He has research experience as a research and teaching assistant at the University of Rhode Island where he performed bacteriology research, and as a research assistant with American Cyanamid, Lederle Laboratories in Pearl River, New York, doing DTP vaccine research and production.
-Todd also served as a research assistant for the U.S. Department of Agriculture at the Plum Island Animal Disease Center in New York doing foot-and-mouth disease virus (FMDV) research.
+Todd has previous experience as a legal extern for MIT.
+He has research experience as a research and teaching assistant at the University of Rhode Island, where he performed bacteriology research, and as a research assistant with American Cyanamid, Lederle Laboratories in Pearl River, New York, doing DTP vaccine research and production.
+Todd also served as a research assistant for the U.S. Department of Agriculture at the Plum Island Animal Disease Center in New York doing foot-and-mouth disease virus research.